MGG1996/DissertationUESTC/readme_en.md

 ### 7.12 Cite

-To cite numbers of "equation", "figure", "table", "algorithm", "definition", "axiom", "theorem", "proposition", "corollary", "lemma", "example", "assumption", and "proof", you can use `\ref{<label>}` directly.
+To cite numbers of "equation", "figure", "table", "algorithm", "definition", "axiom", "theorem", "proposition", "corollary", "lemma", "example", "assumption", "annotation" and "proof", you can use `\ref{<label>}` directly.
 To generate formula numbers with brackets, use `\eqref{<label>}`.

 If you want to fully cite the subfigure caption number, you can use `\ref{<label>}` directly.
 The `DissertUESTC` document class generates a full number in the form of `1-1(a)` by default, but if the user specifies the `subfigsimple` option of the document class, it will generate a full number in the form of `1-1a` (Note: The dissertation writing specification does not clearly state which format should be used to reference subfigure numbers, but I read a Chinese monograph that uses the `1-1(a)` format, so I set it as the default style).
 Conversely, if you want to cite the subfigure caption number separately (for example, add the subfigure caption text according to the subfigure number after the main figure title), you need to use `\subref{<label>}`, which will generate a separate number in the form of `(a)`.